By Austin Perry

 There are a lot of misinformative based articles on the internet that stray you to believe that kidney damage and overall toxicity are the main reasons as to why you should not be taking protein powder.

-Let’s break this down into several different points to why you can’t believe everything you read on the internet.
+Let’s break this down into several different points as to why you can’t believe everything you read on the internet.

 What is Protein Powder?

 First off, we need to cover exactly what protein powder is and define this in more detail.
 Whey Protein specifically, is a mixture of proteins isolated from whey found in dairy products.
 There are also many different types of protein powders that include: